Are you an adviser? Go to Unbiased Pro

 Provided you are comfortable with your financial commitments and have a contingency fund for emergencies, it's always worth considering investing in the market.

-Even with geopolitical instability and the cost of living crisis, prudent investment in stocks and shares can make sense long-term.
+Even with risks like geopolitical instability and the cost of living crisis, prudent investment in stocks and shares can make sense long-term.

-Consider your personal goals, circumstances, needs and risk tolerance.
+Consider your personal goals, circumstances, needs, and risk tolerance before choosing your investment strategies.

-It’s a good idea to use your tax-free ISA allowance and discuss your options with a professional adviser.
+It’s also a good idea to use your tax-free ISA allowance and discuss your options with a professional adviser to maximise your chances of growing your wealth in the long run.

 Get financial advice